 The company also invests heavily in equipment to help meet its environmental objectives.
-For example, from 2003 through 2012, AK Steel spent approximately $85 million on environmental capital projects and approximately $1.16 billion to operate and maintain the company’s environmental controls.
+For example, in 2014, AK Steel spent approximately $7.2 million on environmental capital projects and approximately $112 million to operate and maintain the company’s environmental controls.

 Conservation of Natural Resources

 AK Steel has also taken action to conserve and protect natural resources.
 For example, in 2008, AK Steel’s plant in Coshocton, Ohio, began several initiatives designed to benefit the environment and local wildlife found on the company’s property.

 As a result of those efforts, the plant received Wildlife at Work Certification in 2009 from the Wildlife Habitat Council, a leading nonprofit organization dedicated to restoring and enhancing wildlife habitat.
 The company also received “Wildlife at Work Recertification” in 2011 and 2013.
 Since the summer of 2008, AK Steel has restored more than 20 acres of plant property into native Ohio prairie land.
 The restored area includes several nesting boxes for bluebirds and purple martins, as well as native flowers and grasses.
 The company will maintain the restored area and plans to expand the prairie over time.